eXtremal-ik7/xpmminer/README.md

   primecoind -rpcuser=userName -rpcpassword=password<BR>
   primecoin-qt -rpcuser=userName -rpcpassword=password -server<BR>

-- Run CPU or GPU miner:
+- Run CPU or GPU miner,

-./xpmclminer -u <userName> -p <password> -w Ac9ycgpEL4vzXRndS93Q7A7VGBHof1Jqzy (paste you own wallet)
+method 1

-for other options, see --help
+./miner --url RPCaddress --user primecoinrpc --pass PASSWORD   --wallet youaddress for other options, see --help

+method 2
+modify xpmminercpu (in linux cpu) / xpmminernv (in linux NVidia) / xpmminernv.bat (in windows NVidia) use you RPC address, rpcuser, rpcpassword and you wallet address to replace the corresponding contents.
+Then run these files.
+For example, in windows, run `.\xpmminernv.bat` in power shell.

 5 Donations